king-of-nerds/object-detection-with-opencv/README.md

 # traffic-light-control
-a simple python model to count number of vechiles in different lanes adn stored as .csv
+a simple python model to count number of vehicles in different lanes adn stored as .csv